 All of our printed packaging (jackets, inserts, booklets, download cards) are printed using eco-friendly inks and FSC certified paper stock - sourced only from responsibly managed, socially beneficial, environmentally conscious forests.
 Our printer's also use presses which are developed to be equipment-CO² neutral.

 100% UNUSED PVC RECYCLED

-We have partnered with Marley New Zealand in Auckland to supply them with 100% of our unused PVC - offcuts, purged compound and all of our dud records - which they use to melt down and recycle into the production of some of their PVC piping products.
-One more way to make our processes as circular as possible.
+We have partnered with Marley New Zealand in Auckland to supply them with 100% of our unused PVC - offcuts, purged compound and all of our recyclable dud records - which they use to melt down and recycle into the production of some of their PVC piping products.
+One more way to make our processes as circular and waste-free as possible.

 100% RECYCLABLES RECYCLED